mtgpublic/infinitode-dqseq/guide/Rawdata.md

 Bounty upgrades in the core of DQ8 will affect your Bonus.
 The data will indicate the previous stage of the bounty to assist you in upgrading the core at the right time.

+This implies:
-This means you need to complete the previous stage's selection before choosing bounty, and dont't trigger the next stage's selection (fulfilling the enemy kill conditions for the next stage's selection).
+- Must complete the previous stage's selection (including rerolls) before upgrading bounty
+- Do NOT trigger the next stage's selection conditions (i.e., avoid meeting enemy kill requirements for subsequent stages)

+Mechanically speaking, bounty affect all "already generated" sequences.
+This means if reward selection occurs after bounty upgrade (typically from meeting kill requirements or rerolls), those rewards will be bounty-affected.